GeopJr/SveltePress/pages/guide/03 - extending/02 - theme.md

 `g100`: Dark, no contrast

 These are being set at root `theme="g100" data-theme="g100"` so you can target them in (s)css using `:root[theme='g100']`.
-To read more on how theme mode works, take a look at the [internal docs](https://sveltepress.geopjr.dev/internals/01%20-%20SveltePress/07%20-%20Theme), but in summary, initially it uses the `prefers-color-scheme` media and sets it in localstorage (and the store).
+To read more on how theme mode works, take a look at the [internal docs](https://sveltepress.geopjr.dev/internals/01%20-%20SveltePress/07%20-%20Theme).
+In summary, it intitially uses the `prefers-color-scheme` media and sets it in localstorage (and the store).

 ##### degit.json